brianadams2337/containerstore-demo/.changeset/big-shrimps-walk.md

 '@scayle/storefront-application-nuxt': patch
 ---

-**\[Accessibility\]** Improved keyboard navigation in the side navigation on the PLP.
-Focus is now retained when navigating between categories.
+**\[Accessibility\]** Improved keyboard navigation and focus management on the Product List Page.
+When navigating between categories using the side navigation, focus is now correctly retained within the navigation panel.

-This enhancement was achieved by setting a fixed key in the PLP using:
+This was achieved by preventing the PLP from re-rendering on category changes via setting a fixed key in `definePageMeta`:

 ```typescript
 definePageMeta({